-For the 2023 exploration program, Fireweed is proud to be continuing to expand our team of highly skilled personnel with an estimated 40 members from local communities either returning to the Macmillan Pass Project or joining us for their first season at the site.
+For the 2023 exploration program, Fireweed is proud to be continuing to expand our team of highly skilled personnel from local communities either returning to the Macmillan Pass Project or joining us for their first season at the site.
 Fireweed is also grateful for the continued dedicated service of local and indigenous-owned businesses for the upcoming field season, including camp expansion which was made possible through collaboration with the Ross River Dena Council development corporation.